Gia Bugadze

-Gia Bugadze (გია ბუღაძე) is a prolific contemporary Georgian artist.
+Gia Bugadze (გია ბუღაძე) is a Georgian artist.

 He was the Rector of the Tbilisi State Academy of Arts from 2003 to 2012.

 Early life and education

 Gia (Giorgi) Bugadze was born on September 24, 1956, in one of the old city areas of Tbilisi, Georgia, to a family of doctors.
-From an early age he showed interest in art.
+From an early age, he showed interest in art.
 He acquired a classical education in the Georgian Soviet Socialist Republic.
 He studied at the Palace of Pioneers and Pupils, then at the Tbilisi Iakob Nikoladze Art College and finally at the Tbilisi State Academy of Arts (1977–1981), the Studio of Giorgi Totibadze and Koki Makharadze at the Faculty of Fine Arts.
 In 1985, he studied at the USSR Art Academy and graduated there, under headship of Ucha Japaridze.

 Life and career

-He acknowledges his teacher to be the well-known Georgian artist Jibson Khundadze, the power of color, absorbed from him, was applied for a task of an artwork improvement, it was transformed and was established in its individual style, characterized by composition with live dramatics, audacity of the mastered art-piece.
+He acknowledges his teacher to be the well-known Georgian artist Jibson Khundadze.
+The power of color, absorbed from him, was applied for a task of an artwork improvement, it was transformed and was established in its individual style, characterized by composition with live dramatics, audacity of the mastered art-piece.
 He has realized various personal exhibitions in Vatican- Rome, Basel, Zurich, Prague, Köln, Tallinn, Munich, Berlin, Moscow, Palermo, Barcelona, Paris, Cannes, New York, London, as well as participated in group exhibitions, international projects, and as a speaker - in international symposiums, forums, round tables and conferences (The George Washington University, Thomas Jefferson University - USA, Basel University-Switzerland.

 At the end of Millennium, he turned towards educational activity.
 He joined the Tbilisi State Academy of Arts, initially as a teacher, later as the Dean of the Faculty of Fine Arts, and lastly as the Rector of the academy, between 2003 and 2012.